turingschool/curriculum-site/module3/projects/take_home/presentation_guidelines.md

 ### 4. Code

   - Highlight 2-3 pieces of code that you are particularly proud of, either because it was a challenge and you figured it out, it’s something new you implemented, or because that piece of code makes you feel like a wizard!
 No need to walk through the fine-details of how the code is working, you can safely assume your reviewer is familiar with how React or Rails is working.
-Of course if they ask specific questions, then you can get into the nitty-gritty.
+Of course if they ask specific questions, then you can get into the details.

 ### 5. Questions